AaronJan/postcss-font-grabber/README.md

 Type: `String`

 The folder to save font file to, it's the same folder as the output `CSS` file is in by default.

-## Roadmap

-1. Grab local file.

-2. Rename font file name automatically (Configurable).

-3. Just replace the rule, do not download the font file.

 ## License